TurboSource-Marialis/machtiani/README.md

 # machtiani

 **Machtiani** is a command-line interface (CLI) tool designed to facilitate code chat and information retrieval from code repositories.
 It allows users to interact with their codebases by asking questions and retrieving relevant information from files in the project, utilizing language models for processing and generating responses.
-The aim is to support other models other than OpenAI, including open-source and self-hosted options.
+The aim is to support other models aside from OpenAI, including open-source and self-hosted options.

 It's very usable, but rough around the edges at the moment.

+## How it works

+Machtiani employs a clever document retrieval algorithm that reduces the total code file search to improve efficiency:

+1. Find files related to indexed commit messages that are similar to the user prompt.
+2. Find files related to indexed file summaries that are similar to the user prompt.
+3. Eliminate unrelated files to the prompt via inference.

+This method has successfully yielded accurate and concise answers for an open-source project with over 1400 files checked into version control systems (VCS).
+However, users may experience long wait times, particularly when executing the `git-store` command.
+There have been instances where the match strength needed to be increased due to the prolonged processing time for all files.

 ## Limitations

+- The current implementation does not accurately account for input token usage, primarily due to the recent additions in steps 2 and 3 above.
+- The application may appear to hang if it needs to process hundreds of files.

 To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic git commit messages.
 If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.

 Machtiani currently relies on OpenAI's gpt-4o-mini (optionally gpt-4o) API, which incurs costs.
-There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and with large amounts of retrieved files may incur higher OpenAI usage costs.
+There is a cost estimator in the works, but users should be aware that for projects with several hundred commits to be indexed and a large number of retrieved files may incur higher OpenAI usage costs.

 It is important to note that Machtiani may not effectively handle repositories with a large number of commits.
 This could potentially limit access to the full history of a repository.